Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

     #!/bin/sh -e
     ...
     ...
-    su -l YourUser -c "python3 /home/YourUser/pe.audio.sys/start.py all >/home/YourUser/pe.audio.sys/start.py.log 2>&1"
+    su -l YourUser -c "python3 /home/YourUser/pe.audio.sys/start.py all --log &"
     exit 0

-NOTICE: **`start.py.log`** will help you to debug the starting process.
+NOTICE: **`start.log`** will help you to debug the starting process.

-## [ ] Restarting scripts
+## [ ] Restarting script

-You may want to prepare some script to restart the whole `pe.audio.sys`, if so please consider as below:
+You may want to restart the whole `pe.audio.sys` system without console printouts.
+If so please consider the provided `bin/peaudiosys_restart.sh` script.

-    #!/bin/bash

-    # Failed to connect to session bus for device reservation: Unable to autolaunch a dbus-daemon without a
-    # $DISPLAY for X11
-    #
-    # To bypass device reservation via session bus, set JACK_NO_AUDIO_RESERVATION=1 prior to starting jackd.
-    #
-    # Audio device hw:RPiCirrus,0 cannot be acquired...
-    # Cannot initialize driver

-    export JACK_NO_AUDIO_RESERVATION=1

-    ~/pe.audio.sys/start.py all